neverchanje/yaraft/README.md

 The public interfaces are under include/*.

-yaraft provides identical APIs as etcd/raft, if you are familiar with the latter,

 - **include/conf.h**: The configuration to control over the behavior of raft state machine.

 - **include/raw_node.h**: Main interface for controlling over raft state machine.